 One of the most memorable of all accent trees, this stunning beauty has a graceful, weeping habit of growth, with clouds of showy single pink flowers in spring before the leaves, colorful bark and good fall color; needs full sun and well-drained soil

 Pink Weeping Higan Cherry is draped in stunning clusters of fragrant shell pink flowers along the branches in early spring, which emerge from distinctive pink flower buds before the leaves.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The pointy leaves turn yellow in fall.
 The fruits are showy black drupes displayed in early fall.
 The smooth dark red bark adds an interesting dimension to the landscape.

 Pink Weeping Higan Cherry is a deciduous tree with a rounded form and gracefully weeping branches.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.